mossdet/mlops-dlp/w3_Orchestration/README.md

 ```

 ### 5. `run_examples.sh` - Interactive Runner
-**Enhanced** bash script that provides an interactive menu to run and manage all examples.
+bash script that provides an interactive menu to run and manage all examples.

 **Features:**
-- Interactive menu interface with **FULL ALIGNMENT status indicators**
+- Interactive menu interface
 - Dependency checking and installation with version reporting
 - Cache cleanup functionality with selective file removal
 - Progress tracking and error reporting